OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 Builds of the entire reference taxonomy require a fair amount of memory; I've been using -Xmx12G.
 See the Makefile for more information.

+You can also interact with the jython interpreter and do all of the below operations at the command line, just by invoking Smasher without arguments.

 Taxonomies
 ==========